Wading Through AccuWeather's Response

 It just worked for my home wifi... and I'm in a fairly rural area.

 Funny story but this is how I found out Amazon sold me a used router as new.
 For a while after I first got it, google maps in Android insisted that I was in a house in NW Washington outside Seattle, and not where I actually live in the mid-west.
-At some point that router (or one with an identical MAC, but that
+At some point that router (or one with an identical MAC, but that's not really supposed to happen) was on and was picked up by either a streetview car or an android phone and added to their database.
+And it was just google, Apple devices didn't have this issue.

 Good catch!
 (Almost) all of my network interfaces get a new, randomized MAC on a daily basis.
 I would never have noticed that...
 I guess there is a downside to that practice!